passhabi/KeyDependentImageStenography/README.md

-# Key Dependent Image Stenography Using Edge Detection
+# Key Dependent Image Stenography Using Edge Detection<br>
-Implementing the article with Python
+Implementing the article with Python<br>
-Download the Article here.
+Download the Article here.<br>
-Download the translated article in Persian here.
+Download the translated article in Persian here.<br>